Dop and tang used in diamond polishing.

 Such decisions are usually made with the help of high-tech scanning equipment and visualization software.
 Ultimately, priority is always given to better sale-ability and overall value at the expense of cut quality.

-That said, I do know of people who intentionally sacrifice cut because they have a minimum requirement in carat weight they must meet.
-With a limited budget to work with, the only way for them to afford a larger diamond is to lower the cut quality.
+Despite my advice, I know there will be some people who will intentionally sacrifice cut quality because they have a minimum requirement in carat weight to meet.
+With a limited budget to work with and an unwillingness to lower clarity/color specs, the only way for them to afford a larger diamond is to lower the cut quality.

-For a consumer, a reliable gemological report will offer you an accurate assessment about the diamond’s material properties and cut quality.
-On this note, I want to highlight that different labs (e.g. GIA and AGS) take a slightly different approach to evaluating cut quality.
-Since cut is such a major topic in the diamond selection process, I want discuss this is a topic in more depth on the next page…
+Lastly, the importance of a reliable gemological report (GIA or AGS) cannot be understated as it offers you an accurate assessment of the diamond’s material properties and cut quality.
+On this note, I want to point out that the different labs (e.g. GIA and AGS) take a slightly different approach to evaluating cut quality.